ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 [@!I-D.ietf-jose-json-proof-algorithms] or be a value that contains a Collision-Resistant Name.

-As a JSON-formatted header parameter, the `alg` value is a case-sensitive ASCII string containing a StringOrURI value.
-As a CBOR-formatted header parameter, this value may also be an integer value.
+As a JSON-formatted Header Parameter, the `alg` value is a case-sensitive ASCII string containing a StringOrURI value.
+As a CBOR-formatted Header Parameter, this value may also be an integer value.

 The list of defined `alg` values for this use can be found in the IANA